 If your child bites another child, here are some ways to handle it:

-Also, it is common to say things such as “we don’t bite our friends” or “we don’t bite mommy or daddy,” however, this actually gives the children permission to bite others that aren’t their friends or family.
+While it’s common to say things such as “we don’t bite our friends” or “we don’t bite mommy or daddy,” this actually gives the children permission to bite others that aren’t their friends or family.
 Instead, focus on making brief statements, such as “we don’t bite.”

 Talk to your child’s caregivers if the biting continues.
 Also, remember that it’s not out of the ordinary for children under age 2 to bite others.
-It does not mean your child is bad; it just means they are going through a phase.
+It does not mean your child is bad — it just means they’re going through a phase.

 If the biting continues, or you feel you need additional assistance, there are many books written for both toddlers and parents, such as “Teeth Are Not for Biting” by Elizabeth Verdick and Marieka Heinlen or “Little Dinos Don’t Bite” by Michael Dahl, as well as songs and videos that can assist with addressing the behavior.
 Talk with your pediatrician.
 They can provide additional assessment and reassurance.